microsoft/nlp-recipes/README.md

 We aim to support multiple models for each of the supported scenarios.
 Currently, BERT-based models are supported across most scenarios.
 We are working to integrate [pytorch-transformers](https://github.com/huggingface/pytorch-transformers) to allow use of many more models.

 ### Languages
+We strongly subscribe to the multi-language principles laid down by ["Emily Bender"](http://faculty.washington.edu/ebender/papers/Bender-SDSS-2019.pdf)
+* "Natural language is not a synonym for English"
-"English isn't generic for language, despite what NLP papers might lead you to believe" - ["Bender Rule"](http://faculty.washington.edu/ebender/papers/Bender-SDSS-2019.pdf).
+* "English isn't generic for language, despite what NLP papers might lead you to believe"
+* "Always name the language you are working on" ([Bender rule](https://www.aclweb.org/anthology/Q18-1041/))

 The repository aims to support non-English languages  across all the scenarios.
 Pre-trianed models used in the repository such as BERT, FastText support 100+ languages out of the box.
 Our goal is to provide end-to-end examples in as many languages as possible.
 We encourage community contributions in this area